gosaya-com/needjs/docs/api.md

 <a name="Need.post"></a>

 ### Need.post : <code>function</code>
-This callback is called after all requirments of the need are saticfied
+This callback is called after all requirements of the need are satisfied

 **Kind**: static typedef of [<code>Need</code>](#Need)
 **this**: [<code>callee</code>](#callee)